Betaine: Pronunciation

-In biological systems, many naturally occurring betaines serve as organic osmolytes.
-These are substances synthesized or taken up from the environment by cells for protection against osmotic stress, drought, high salinity, or high temperature.
-Intracellular accumulation of betaines permits water retention in cells, thus protecting from the effects of dehydration.
-This accumulation is non-perturbing to enzyme function, protein structure, and membrane integrity.
-Betaine is also a methyl donor of increasingly recognised significance in biology.

 Glycine betaine

 The original betaine, N,N,N-trimethylglycine, was named after its discovery in sugar beet (Beta vulgaris subsp. vulgaris) in the nineteenth century.
 It is a small N-trimethylated amino acid.
 It is a zwitterion, which cannot isomerize because there is no labile hydrogen atom attached to the nitrogen atom.
 This substance may be called glycine betaine to distinguish it from other betaines.

 Uses

 Biochemistry

-Phosphonium betaines are intermediates in the Wittig reaction.
+Phosphonium betaines are intermediates in the some Wittig reaction.
 The addition of betaine to polymerase chain reactions improves the amplification of DNA by reducing the formation of secondary structure in GC-rich regions.
 The addition of betaine may enhance the specificity of the polymerase chain reaction by eliminating the base pair composition dependence of DNA melting.

 Food additive

 In 2017, the European Food Safety Authority concluded that betaine was safe "as a novel food to be used at a maximum intake level of 6 mg/kg body weight per day in addition to the intake from the background diet."